Illinois family law to change in 2016: What you need to know

 The bill also changes the following:

 - Divorce.
 The change provides for irreconcilable differences as a ground for divorce.
-There is an “irrebuttable presumption” that the grounds of irreconcilable differences are met if the parties live separate and apart for at least six months at the time the judgment is entered.
+There is an “irrebuttable presumption” that the grounds of irreconcilable differences are met if the parties live separately and apart for at least six months at the time the judgment is entered.

 - Visitation rights.
 This bill also provides provisions for visitation rights of nonparents, like grandparents, siblings and other relatives.